-A \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of cash and cash equivalents, additional paid-in capital, total shareholders' equity and total capitalization on pro forma as adjusted basis by approximately \$13.9 million, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discount and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of cash and cash equivalents, additional paid-in capital, total shareholders' equity and total capitalization on pro forma as adjusted basis by approximately \$ million, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discount and estimated offering expenses payable by us.

-Each 1,000,000 increase or decrease in the number of shares of common stock offered in this offering would increase or decrease each of cash and cash equivalents, additional paid-in capital, total shareholders' equity (deficit) and total capitalization on pro forma as adjusted basis by approximately \$14.9 million, based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.
+Each 1,000,000 increase or decrease in the number of shares of common stock offered in this offering would increase or decrease each of cash and cash equivalents, additional paid-in capital, total shareholders' equity (deficit) and total capitalization on pro forma as adjusted basis by approximately million, based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.

-Except as otherwise indicated, the above discussion and table are based on 133,957,021 shares of our common stock outstanding as of March 31, 2021 and excludes:
+Except as otherwise indicated, the above discussion and table are based on shares of our common stock outstanding as of March 31, 2021 and excludes million shares of common stock reserved for future issuance under the 2021 Plan.